GlorealAustine/GLORY-STORES-SALES-PRODUCT-ANALYSIS-DASHBOARD/README.md

 ---

+👩‍💻 Author
+Augustine Glory Chinyere
+Entry-Level Data Analyst | My Journey from Raw WhatsApp Chats to Insightful Dashboards

+I am a budding data analyst passionate about turning raw data into meaningful insights through visualization and storytelling.
+As I build my skills in Power BI and data analytics, I enjoy creating dashboards that support decision-making and help me grow into a well-rounded data professional.

+Email
+GitHub
+LinkedIn

+---

 ## 📌 Project Overview
 Businesses generate large volumes of data from customer transactions, sales activities, and product feedback.
 These dashboards demonstrate how **data-driven analysis** transforms raw sales and customer data into **actionable insights**, enabling better decisions in product strategy, pricing, customer service, and sales management.